An email management system for overwhelmed creatives who want to get back to work.

 Another one to filter "Out of Office" replies from long chains or email blasts in every single language.
 This is pretty specific to my own use case, but you get the idea.
 Figure out what works for you and implement it:

 Matches: ("Automatische Antwort" OR "Automatic reply" OR "AutoReply" OR "Out of Office" OR "Xesc Duran" OR "Abwesend" OR "Absence" OR "Absence du bureau" OR "À l'extérieur du bureau" OR "Réponse automatique" OR "Abwesenheitsnotiz" OR "Resposta automática" OR "Automaattinen vastaus" OR "Automatisch antwoord" OR "Afwezig" OR "Afwezigheid" OR "Niet aanwezig" OR "Poza zasięgiem" OR "Na wakacjach" OR "Poza biurem" OR "Automatyczna odpowiedź" OR "Z dala od komputera" OR "Αυτόματη απάντηση" OR "Εκτός γραφείου" OR "na dovolenké" OR "mimo kancelárie" OR "automatická odpověď" OR "Autosvar" OR "Fora do escritório" OR "na dovolené" OR "mimo kancelář")

 Aggressively unsubscribe from newsletters that mean very little to you.
 These are just adding noise to your inbox.
-If something worthwhile is happening, you’ll hear about.
-Gmail tabs does a great job at filtering things into their own tabs.
+If something worthwhile is happening, you'll hear about it.
+Gmail tabs do a great job at filtering emails into their own tabs.